jovalle/nexus/README.md

 - 🚀 Push to `nx start` (😅) simplicity for deploying dozens of containers on a single host
 - 🧰 Dockge & Portainer included for additional point-and-click controls
-- 🧱 Clearly separated stacks (`app`, `media`, `data`, etc.) for modular upgrades
 - 📊 First-class observability via Prometheus, Grafana, Loki, Dozzle, Beszel, & more!
 - 🗂️ Monorepo structure keeps Compose services, env vars, and docs in one place with many improvements to come

 ## 📋 Best Practices

-- 📂 Each stack ships with its own `compose.yaml` and `.env` file.
-Dockge auto-imports them on startup.
 - 🔐 Keep sensitive values in the stack-specific `.env` files and never commit secrets to the repo.
 - 🧩 Modify only the `.env` of the stack you intend to change to keep configurations isolated.
-- ✨ Feel free to add, remove or modify stacks to your liking!
 - ⚙️ Use `nx <command>` for everyday lifecycle tasks (start, stop, logs, backups, etc.).
 - 📈 Monitor stack health via Beszel, Dockpeek, Dockge or Portainer.
 - ♻️ By default, Watchtower will keep all deployed services up-to-date.